|

 This is what the situation looks like after the 4th turn.
 The player has discovered the long corridor and took a last step to the left.
 This square was already discovered, but two of the edges (the bottom one and the right one) were not yet discovered.
 The player is about to discover more!

 This image shows what is going on during the information stage of turn 5.
 The red player detects that the square at the right (marked by the number 0) exists (it is discovered).
-So the player has found squares in each of the 25 rows (note that we've used the verb found instead of discovered).

 Move one to the next image to see the result of the more complicated detection rules.